Why CAFOD needs your help to end the East Africa Crisis

 Jo Kitterick, Head of Parish and Volunteer Engagement at CAFOD, said:

 “We cannot thank our supporters and volunteers enough for once again showing such great faith and trust in CAFOD.
 The enormous response from our supporters has been humbling; schools, parishes and individuals across the Catholic Community of England and Wales are donating, fundraising and praying; a testament to our commitment and willingness to be witnesses of putting our faith into action”.

-Join us online on Thursday, 8 June to hear from our Step into the Gap volunteers who recently visited CAFOD projects in Ethiopia and saw first hand the work your support is enabling.
+Listen to our Step into the Gap volunteers who recently visited CAFOD projects in Ethiopia and saw first hand the work your support is enabling.

 We are starting to hear about all the amazing ways our supporters have come together to help the communities affected by drought and conflict.
 St. Saviour’s parish, Isle of Wight, is one of many parishes who held a soup lunch in aid of the appeal and through their efforts raised they nearly £200.
 School pupils across the country have also got involved in fundraising; Holy Ghost Catholic Primary School in Balham donated almost £1,000 to the appeal, raised from a non-school uniform day.